iankristoper/Java-Collection-Projects/README.md

 ## License

-This project is licensed under the MIT License:
+This project is licensed under the MIT License: See the [LICENSE](./LICENSE) file for details.